Annual Technical Report 2004 on Trademark Information Activities submitted by Germany (SCIT/ATR/TM/2004/DE)

 Both the examiners' manual search file and the documentation at the library are updated on a regular basis taking into account the different developments in each class of goods and services.

 V. Activities in the field of computerized trademark search systems

 1. The German Patent and Trade Mark Office has developed an electronic in-house search system based on the data of the Office's electronic trade mark register.
 The search system contains the bibliographic data of pending trade mark applications and trade marks registered, cancelled, withdrawn or rejected.
 In the latter case a summary of the grounds of refusal is included.

-For search purposes in opposition procedures the Office also uses the following CD-ROMs: ROMARIN, EUROM and DEMAS.
-Furthermore, the Databases of ROMARIN and PAVIS (since 2002) as well as all decisions of the German Federal Patent Court and a trade mark dictionary of that institution (since 2003) are available online for every examiner.
-Since December 2000 all examiners have access to the Internet and Intranet of the Office at their desks, in order to search for a possible descriptive meaning of a given trade mark.
+For search purposes in opposition procedures the Office also uses the ROMARIN and DEMAS CD-ROMs.
+Furthermore, the databases of PAVIS (since 2002) as well as all decisions of the German Federal Patent Court and a trade mark dictionary of that institution (since 2003) are available for every examiner.
+Since December 2000 all examiners have access to the Internet and Intranet of the Office at their desks in order to search for a possible descriptive meaning of a given trade mark.
 Furthermore, all examiners have access to the JURIS database, enabling them to search for relevant German court decisions or publications concerning various trade mark matters.

 2. Project “New Data-Processing System for the Trade Mark System”